 It is well documented that since Audemars Piguet wasn't sure that the name 'Royal Oak Offshore' was the appropriate name for this watch, the first 100 examples of the Royal Oak Offshore 25721ST.OO.1000ST.01 do not bear the word 'Offshore' on their case backs.
 Additionally, other markings are also missing between the first 100 examples and the following batches.
 Production of the Royal Oak Offshore 25721ST started around serial D-20000 with the first 200 pieces produced not past serial D-24000.
 Then a third batch —300 pieces— was produced around the D-40000 series range.

-Additionally, we have not seen any examples of the Audemars Piguet Royal Oak Offshore reference 25721ST.OO.1000ST.01 past the E-40000 production series.
+Additionally, we have not seen any examples of the Audemars Piguet Royal Oak Offshore reference 25721ST.OO.1000ST.01 past the E-54500 production series.
+The last documented example we’ve seen falls within this production number and not past the 2600 individual serial number.
 The early example below —last digits from its case number and production serial number erased for security reasons—, only features the word 'Royal Oak' and does not feature any other markings other than its case number for the reference and the production series number.
 Additionally, the case number doesn't include the hash on the superscript 'No.' as found on latter examples.

 The next early example below —last digits from its case number and production serial number erased for security reasons—, from the next batch '100-1,000' Royal Oak Offshore reference 25721ST ever produced, now features engravings that include: 'Royal Oak Offshore', the word 'Automatic', the 'AP' logo and the 'No.' includes a hash on the superscript 'o'.
 These two watches are slightly over one hundred pieces apart and their case numbers and production serial numbers and in perfect chronological order.
 Additionally, the engraving of the letter-prefix production serial number was lowered to be located more in between the two bottom screws of the case back.